zurfil/DataSciencePortfolio/README.md

 	Tools used: PostgreSQL DB hosted on AWS RDB could service, Metabase running as a local service in a Docker container.

+- MNIST image recognition:\
+	Popular dataset containing a set of handwritten numbers ranging from 0 to 9.
+The task is to make a deep learning algorithm which is able to recognise each number.

+	Tools used: Python (Tensorflow, please make sure to use Python 3.11)